 - the Request for Admission to the Aptitude Test [de] must be received by the University of Stuttgart by February 1st, indicating the intended course of study

 We strongly recommend discussing the content, challenges, and conduct of the aptitude test.
-Counseling sessions for natural sciene and engineering sciences study programs are held at the University of Karlsruhe continuing education college [de] and in the future also at the Baden-Wuerttemberg MINT-college [de].
+Counseling sessions for natural sciene and engineering sciences study programs are held at the University of Karlsruhe continuing education college [de].
 Counseling sessions for other courses of study are offered at the University of Heidelberg continuing education college [de].

 After you pass the aptitude test, the University of Stuttgart will issue a subject-specific university entrance qualification to you.